The one thing all Asians can relate to is the difficulty of using the toilet in Western countries.

 Why does the West still use toilet paper?

 This is actually an interesting bit of history.
-As you all know, America was founded by Europeans who travelled across the sea in search of a “New World”.
+As you all know, America was founded by Europeans who traveled across the sea in search of a “New World”.
 The country adopted many customs from the British, including the use of tissue paper.

 In ye’ old Britain, the people often associated bidets with brothels, where they were mostly used, and thus, considered bidets to be “dirty”.